srirammadarapu/US-Home-Prices-/README.md

 **Objective:**

-Find publicly available data for key factors that influence US home prices nationally.
-Then, build a data science model that explains how these factors impacted home prices over the last 20 years.
+This project investigates the key economic factors that influenced U.S. home prices from 2001 to 2025 using publicly available data.
+The S&P CoreLogic Case-Shiller U.S. National Home Price Index is used as the benchmark for housing price trends.

-The project aims to build a data science model to predict U.S. home prices based on key economic factors over the last 20 years.
+The project aims to build a data science model to predict U.S. home prices based on key economic factors over the last 23 years.

 **Steps**